How to Relax Pelvic Floor Muscles

 2. Focus on Your Breath

 Take a few moments to focus on your breath.
-Slowly inhale through your nose, allowing your belly to rise, and exhale through your mouth, letting your belly fall.
-Deep breathing helps induce relaxation throughout your body, including the pelvic floor muscles.
+Slowly inhale through your nose, using your diaphragm correctly, allowing your belly to rise, and exhale through your mouth, letting your belly fall.
+Deep breathing helps induce relaxation throughout your body, including the pelvic floor muscles and expanding the rib cage.

 3. Bring Awareness to Your Pelvic Floor

 Direct your attention to your pelvic floor muscles.
-Visualize the area between your pubic bone at the front, tailbone at the back, and sit bones on the sides.
-Become aware of any tension or tightness in this area.
+Visualize the area between your pubic bone at the front, tailbone at the back, sit bones on the sides, and inner thighs.
+Become aware of any tension or tightness in this area, and avoid engaging other muscles such as the back, buttocks, or stomach.

 4. Engage in Progressive Muscle Relaxation